Hurlingham Club (Argentina): History

 In June 1892 the first golf tournament was played at Hurlingham.
-One year later it was played, the first game of which is considered the oldest championship in the world, the "Abierto de Hurlingham".
+One year later it was played, the first game of which is considered the oldest championship in the world, the Campeonato Abierto de Hurlingham.
+From 1904 to 1910, the Jockey Club paid a subsidy to Hurlingham to assist with the racing activity.
 In 1910 the club suspended horse racing definitely, due to a law promulgated by the National Government of Argentina forbidding the races on weekdays.